openfga/vscode-ext/README.md

 ## Development

-- Run `npm install` in this folder.
+- Run `npm install` in the root directory.
 This installs all necessary npm modules.
 - Run `npm run webpack` to bundle the code.
 - Run `npm run compile && npm test` to execute the client test suite.